HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Given the right conditions, you can expect this colorful display all year round.

 It's a display that will brighten up any space and on top of that they do pretty well in some semi shady spots.
-Just know Croton's need bright light or indirect sunlight to retain their unusual and bold colors.
-Reverting to more basic dark green leaves if grown in darker areas.
+However, to maintain those vibrant reds and yellows, bright indirect light is best.
+Too much shade will cause the leaves to revert to plain green.

-Do you have any plants from the list?
+Do you have any large indoor plants from the list?

 Over to you!
 Do you own any from my "best large indoor plants" recommendations already?
 If so, how many?
 Do you rate another big plant not listed?
-Tell me in the comments.
+Tell me in the comments, or if you're already an owner of one of these beauties, show it off to me.

 About the Author